 When a specific strike is scheduled, this page will have a featured link prominently posted at the top leading to information about the event.
 For information at any time, please call Employee & Labor Relations in Davis at 530-754-8892 or in Sacramento at 916-734-3362.

 University's Position on Collective Bargaining

 The University believes that it is important that all members of the UC community to understand what the key issues are during a contract negotiation.
-The University is committed to good faith negotiations, fair contracts, and compliance with collective bargaining process.
-The University strives to recognize and reward employees, even during bad budget years.
+The University is committed to good faith negotiations, fair contracts, compliance with the collective bargaining process, and strives to recognize and reward employees.